hassanzohdy/mongez-fs/README.md

 ### List directories in path

-List directories in a path
+List directories only in a path

 ```ts
 import { listDirectories } from '@mongez/fs';